-Up to 48 Markers can be attached to shortcut keys and/or mapped to a hardware controller.
-Different lists of Markers can be edited by selecting the desired Track Group or the main Project Markers List in the Markers Tab Window.
+Different lists of Markers can be edited by selecting the desired Track Group or the main Project Markers list in the Markers Tab Window.
 Markers are numbered in ascending order by their position in time.
 If a Marker is moved before or after another Marker, the affected markers are automatically re-numbered.

-Clicking on the first entry in the Name Field 'Click here to add a new Marker' Adds a new Marker at 00:00:00:00 This value can be edited in the usual way.
+Clicking on the first entry in the Name or Time Fields 'Click here to add a new Marker... or here' Adds a new Marker at 00:00:00:00 This value can be edited in the usual way.